MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-inner.md

 # inner join

-The inner-join flavor is like the standard inner-join from the SQL world.
+The `inner` join flavor is like the standard inner join from the SQL world.
 An output record is produced whenever a record on the left side has the same join key as the record on the right side.

 ## Syntax